EnumTableBuilder

 Source

-pub const fn build_to(self) -> EnumTable<K, V, N>
+pub const unsafe fn build_to_unchecked(self) -> EnumTable<K, V, N>

-Builds the EnumTable from the pushed elements.
+Builds the EnumTable from the pushed elements without checking if all variants are filled.

 §Returns